Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

     accounts.get_instruction_wrapped_pod(crate::ID, ProgramInstruction::Create as u8, params)
 }
 ```
+We will discuss why the `signer_nonce` parameter is required in a later section.
 In combination with the accounts defined above, we have all the information we need to begin writing the instruction logic!

 ## Instruction Logic